ONSgeo/HexMapping/README.md

 ### B5.
 FOR A BASIC HEXMAP
 	INPUT POLYGON and PARAMETERS
 ### B6.
 FOR A COMPRESSED HEXMAP

-Examples

-Here, several versions of the basic hexmap have been generated, each with a different hex-size.
-Here, the results for 100, 150 and 200 meters are shown.
-HEXSIZE = 100 meters produces a basic hexmap where all hex centroids are within the original boundary polygon.
-Retaining the parameter values from the basic hexmap, several compressed hexmaps are now created, with varying COMPRESSION_FACTOR values applied to the 100-meter hexagons.
-A favourable result for this geography is gained with COMPRESSION_FACTOR = 1.8.
+	INPUT POLYGON and PARAMETERS

-The Compression Algorithm
+## The Compression Algorithm

 How the compression works can perhaps most effectively be shown on the example of districts in the Russian Federation.
 This is on account of its very skewed composition = there are 85 districts of which the smallest (Sevastopol) is 616 sq.km.
-The largest (Sakha (Yakutia)) covers over 3 million sq.km.
-30 districts are over 100,000 km sq. km. in area, and these are all in the north or east.
-In addition, Kaliningrad and Sevastopol + the Crimea) are detached from mainland Russia.
+The largest (Sakha (Yakutia)) covers over 3 million sq.km., while 30 districts are over 100,000 km sq. km. in area, and these are all in the north or east.
+In addition, Kaliningrad and Sevastopol + the Crimea (not internationally recognized) are detached from mainland Russia.

 As we have already seen, a choropleth map of this geography will be dominated by the large Siberian areas, while the small areas will be all but invisible.
-However, socio-economic data is likely to be concentrated in the smaller areas.
-A hexmap will equalise the visual impact of each district, but without compression, will leave large gaps due to the enormous distances involved.
+However, much socio-economic data is likely to be concentrated in the smaller areas.
+A hexmap will equalise the visual impact of each district but, without compression, will leave large gaps due to the enormous distances involved.

-On the basic hexmap, each hexagon is rooted to the geometric centroid of its district:
+On the basic hexmap, each hexagon is rooted to the geometric centroid of its district.
 The geographical distribution is faithfully represented and the hexmap accurately overlays on a basemap.
 But in the case of Russian districts, the hex size that best achieves this (each hex being 190,000 km top to bottom [they’re pointy-uppy]) means that there’s an enormous amount of empty space, and this results in small hexagons whose labels are hard to read.
 It would also be hard to interpret any thematic data that was pinned to them (by colour).
 So, this is a geography for which a compressed hex map would make perfect sense.

-We drop the basemap but for the moment leave the boundaries for reference.
+We drop the basemap but, for the moment, retain the boundaries for reference.
 Six peripheral districts are labelled - these will have furthest to travel towards the centroid of centroids (CxC).

 As the Compression Factor is adjusted (remember that CF=1,000 is practically no compression, while 1 is extreme compression), the gravitational attraction of the CxC varies.
 At CF = 3.0, the pattern remains recognisably that of the districts of the Russian Federation –  we still have the concentration of districts in western Russia, Kaliningrad Oblast is still separated, the Crimea and Caucasus are distinct, as is the scatter eastwards across the Urals into Asia.
 Yet now, we can zoom to the hexmap layer – so making the hexagons larger and their labelling clearer.

-Complex archipelagos
+## Complex archipelagos

 The program also works with highly complex and regionally differentiated geographies such as Indonesia.